Question: Why is MagSafe 1 60W/85W Adapter ( including the power supply of Thunderbolt &Cinema Display) only charging at 45W for MacBook Pro 13"&15"?

 Question: How to enable 85W MagSafe 2 （T Sharp) to charge at 60W?

 Answer: The MagSafe 2 85W adapter can output at 20V or 18.5V randomly when it is connected AnyWatt.
 If it is output has been selected at 18.5V it will only charge at 15/3A (45W).
-To enable the 60W charging please reconnect the MagSafe to AnyWatt and it will output at 60W.
+To enable the 60W charging please reconnect the USB C end of AnyWatt and replug it to the MacBook.